 Task Scheduling for Repetitive Developer Work

-ContextQA helps automate repetitive test-related tasks by syncing model flows with scheduled pipeline runs.
-When a scheduled run detects changes, it triggers the relevant test group automatically.
+ContextQA syncs model flows with scheduled pipeline runs, so when a scheduled run detects changes, the relevant test group fires automatically with no human trigger.

 Using AI To Support Code Refactoring